 My first English teaching position was with a summer camp.
 We received children from many different countries including Russia, China, Japan, Israel, Switzerland, Italy, Brazil, and others.
 This was a great exposure to teaching students from different backgrounds.

 I set goals to travel abroad and applied for a couple different companies.
 One in Vietnam, and two in Japan.
 After thoroughly researching each company, I decided to work for Kids Duo.
-The most popular opportunity for working in Japan is with the JET program but unfortunately I missed the deadline for this.
+The most popular opportunity for working in Japan is with the JET program yet I missed their deadline.

 If you're interested in working in Japan, I would be happy to answer any other questions.
-Please do not hesitate to email me at firstname.lastname@example.org
+Please feel free to email me at hlgiancola @ gmail . com